rdmurphy/scroll-scene-element/README.md

 });
 ```

-And finally - you can attach your listener to each `<scroll-scene>` element individually:
+And finally - you may attach your listener to each `<scroll-scene>` element individually:

 ```js
 const scenes = document.querySelectorAll('scroll-scene');